-Compaq Lights-Out DOS Utility
+Lights-Out DOS Utility

-The Compaq Lights-Out DOS Utility (CPQLODOS) generates a hardware configuration script file that is used to duplicate the RILOE or RILOE II configuration of an optimally configured source ProLiant ML or DL server to a target server.
+The Lights-Out DOS Utility (CPQLODOS) generates a hardware configuration script file that is used to duplicate the RILOE, RILOE II, or iLO configuration of an optimally configured source ProLiant ML, DL, or BL server to a target server.

-The Compaq Lights-Out DOS Utility is not intended for continued administration.
-Use the Compaq Lights-Out Configuration Utility (CPQLOCFG) for administration purposes.
+The Lights-Out DOS Utility is not intended for continued administration.
+The Lights-Out Configuration Utility (CPQLOCFG) should be used for on-going administration of user rights and network functionality on the server.

-NOTE: RILOE and RILOE II scripting is not supported with Linux operating systems or when using the NetWare Client.
+NOTE: RILOE, RILOE II, and iLO scripting is not supported with Linux operating systems or when using the Novell NetWare Client.

-For more information on these utilities, refer to the Remote Insight Lights-Out Edition User Guide or the Remote Insight Lights-Out Edition II User Guide available at
+For more information on these utilities, refer to the Remote Insight Lights-Out Edition User Guide, the Remote Insight Lights-Out Edition II User Guide, or the Integrated Lights-Out User Guide available at